FIBROSIS—IMPLICATED IN 45% OF DEATHS1 IN DEVELOPED COUNTRIES

 THREE LATE-STAGE PROJECTS IN FIELDS COVERED BY BIG PHARMAS

-Inventiva has developed IVA337, a new generation of pan-PPAR.
+Inventiva has developed Lanifibranor (IVA337), a new generation of pan-PPAR.
 Its unique action mechanism permits the activation of all the PPAR subtypes (alpha, gamma and delta) in order to slow, stop or even reverse fibrosis progression.

-The anti-fibrotic effects of IVA337 may potentially treat several fibrosis-related diseases.
+The anti-fibrotic effects of Lanifibranor may potentially treat several fibrosis-related diseases.
 Inventiva is initially focusing on two indications: NASH, a severe fibrotic condition of the liver affecting over 30 million people in the United States3 and with a global market estimated between $35 billion and $40 billion4 worldwide, and systemic sclerosis, an orphan disease with no approved therapy affecting nearly 170,000 patients in the world and with a global market estimated over €1 billion in the United States5.
-IVA337’s Phase IIb headline results with respect to NASH are expected as of mid-2018 and in the second half of 2018 with respect to systemic sclerosis.
+Lanifibranor’s Phase IIb headline results with respect to NASH are expected in the second half of 2019 and in the beginning of 2019 with respect to systemic sclerosis.

 TWO STRATEGIC PARTNERSHIPS WITH ABBVIE AND BOEHRINGER INGELHEIM

 As a testament to its expertise and recognition as a major player in the field of fibrosis, Inventiva has entered into two separate R&D partnerships with AbbVie and Boehringer Ingelheim, two world renowned pharmaceutical companies.
 The project relating to fibrosis with AbbVie, in its research phase, aims at the validation of new therapeutic targets in the field of fibrosis.
 The partnership with AbbVie will expire in August 2017.